 Subsequent to pipe installation, backfilling of wetland trenches will take place immediately, or as approved by EI.
 Wetlands will be restored as near as practicable to pre-construction conditions and reasonable attempts will be made to return the subsoil to its pre-construction density.
+The trench will be backfilled with the native excavated material that was removed from the trench during the excavation process.
+If native material is determined to be inappropriate for backfill (e.g., material that could damage the pipeline and/or protective coating), clean sand obtained from licensed sand/gravel facilities will be used to backfill the trench to a level that covers the pipeline.
+The remainder of the backfill material will be native material.
+Trench breakers will be installed at the end of sections backfilled with non-native material to minimize the potential for subsurface drainage along the backfilled trench.
 During backfilling of wetland areas, subsoil will not be mounded above the height of the adjacent undisturbed trench wall.
 Subsoil that exceeds the elevation of the ground adjacent to the trench will be removed from the wetland and disposed of in an upland area or an Enbridge-approved disposal site.
 After the trench is backfilled with subsoil, the previously segregated topsoil will be spread over the trench area and mounded no more than 12 inches above the adjacent, undisturbed soil.
 In unsaturated wetlands, Enbridge may specify a lower maximum height based on site conditions.
+Temporary ECDs removed during excavation and backfill will be reinstalled within 24 hours after backfill.

-15.0 CLEANUP
+15.0 CLEANUP AND ROUGH/FINAL GRADE

 All waste materials, including litter generated by construction crews, will be disposed of on a daily basis.
 Initial cleanup and rough grading activities may take place simultaneously.
 Cleanup involves removing construction debris (including litter generated by construction crews and excess rock) and large woody debris.
+Rough grading includes restoring disturbed subsoil to as near as practicable to pre-construction conditions and decompacting subsoil (where applicable).
 Final grading includes restoring disturbed areas as near as practicable to preconstruction conditions, returning the topsoil where stripped, preparing a seedbed and de-compacting subsoil (where applicable) for permanent seeding, installing or repairing temporary ECDs, repairing/replacing fences, and installing permanent erosion controls.

-Cleanup (including installation of temporary ECDs) will begin within 72 hours after backfilling the trench.
+Cleanup will begin within 72 hours after backfilling the trench.
 Final grading, topsoil replacement, seeding, and installation of permanent erosion control structures will be completed within 20 days after backfilling the trench (10 days in residential areas).
 If an area is not actively being restored for a period of 14 days or greater, the area must be temporary stabilized (e.g., seeded and mulched, hydromulched, or similar).
 If construction or restoration unexpectedly continues into the winter season and conditions prevent compliance with these timeframes, the area must be temporarily stabilized and ECDs will be installed and maintained until conditions allow completion of cleanup.